 No wonder that, facing such steep purchase prices and mortgages, landlords mostly look to keep rents high.
 There has been an increase in rental prices from March 2020 to 2021 by 3.7 percent.
 So rentals vary across the board.
 Affluent areas such as Chelsea and Mayfair will undoubtedly bring the average rentals up across hte city, but that doesn’t tell the absolute truth about rentals across the board.

 If you’re new to London, how would you know what a fair or good deal is in terms of rentals?
 Don’t worry, we’re here to help you better understand the rental market in the capital.

-We had a look at different areas such as Mayfair and Chelsea, comparing them to the areas in southwest London that are a lot more affordable.
+We had a look at different areas such as Mayfair and Chelsea, comparing them to the areas in southwest if you are looking for flats to rent in London that are a lot more affordable.
 We looked at studios, mansions, one beds, two beds, etc., to give you a reliable picture.

 Breaking it down a little bit further, the average rental for a one-bedroom property is £1730 per month, a two-bedroom property is £2,300 per month, and a three-bedroom property is £3,100 per month.
 The moment we start to include properties outside of the city, that do not have a London postcode, the average decreases – location, as always, is key.

 A common option in London is flat sharing, especially popular with students and young professionals.
 This means you would rent a room, and have shared use of the communal areas, such as lounge, kitchen, etc. Similar sharing arrangements are popular with large town houses and other types of property.

 Three tips to follow when renting your london home: